 - Whether you are pragmatic or a purist;

 - Whether or not structural reinforcement of the wall is required;

 - The condition of the existing weeping tile and the efficiency of the existing city storm water drainage infrastructure;

 - The extent to which basement waterproofing is required; and

 - The waterproofing contractor you choose.

 As mentioned above, when dealing with a concrete block foundation there are only 2 professional block foundation waterproofing repair methods.

 Ready To Look After Your Wet Basement Problem?

 Selecting the most suitable basement waterproofing method should always be done in consultation with a true waterproofing professional because expertise is essential.
 It is a fact that many plumbers, restoration companies, general contractors and landscapers try to increase their sales by selling waterproofing services.
 While their waterproofing work might last a few years, if the basement waterproofing is not done properly, another contractor will have to do the entire job all over again.
-If you do not have the work done by a reputable and established waterproofing contractor with an excellent rating from the Better Business Bureau, how likely is it that your contractor will acknowledge that they are responsible and do the work again at no charge to you?
+If you do not have the work done by a reputable and established waterproofing contractor, how likely is it that your contractor will acknowledge that they are responsible and do the work again at no charge to you?
 Additionally, waterproofing work requires skill and experience; the importance of the many minor details involved in basement waterproofing cannot be overstated.
-In reality, the average homeowner is unable to differentiate between an excellent waterproofing job and a lousy job when the job is done.
+In reality, the average homeowner is unable to differentiate between an excellent waterproofing job and a lousy job when the job is completed.
 Finding out a few years down the road that your waterproofing was done poorly will probably cost you more than you paid in the first place.